Florida's Gambling Laws Explained 2023 Version

 That said, the state does appear to be moving towards allowing tribal brick-and-mortar casinos to offer the two casino games they're currently unable to provide: craps and roulette.
 While the 2020 legislative session concluded without any such gambling legislation being passed, there is enough momentum that the issue is likely to be revisited in 2024.

 Where Does Florida Stand On Legal Online Sports Betting?

-Legally licensed and regulated online sports betting is not prohibited as long as those operators are based internationally outside of US jurisdiction.
-Fortunately, there are several high quality, safe, and legitimate Florida friendly online sportsbooks to choose from.
+Legally licensed and regulated online sports betting is not prohibited as long as those operators are based internationally that operate outside of US jurisdiction.
+Fortunately, there are several high-quality, safe, and legitimate Florida-friendly online sportsbooks to choose from that operate offshore.